Philosophy | CCE University of Sydney

 Back to Top

 Philosophy.
 Study the fundamental nature of knowledge, reality and existence.
 COVID-19 update: arrangement of our courses We are now delivering courses online and in-person.
 Please check the delivery format of each class before enrolling.
 Please note that course materials (excluding prescribed texts) are shared electronically within 48 hours of course commencement.
 Printing is not available.
-Aristotle was the polymath of the Ancient world he wrote on: ethics, politics, mathematics,...
+"That which is done out of love always takes place beyond Good and Evil." - Friedrich...
 [More]

 Back to Top